-TS 22.261 also specifies that the 5GS shall support the delivery of multicast broadcast services (MBS) via satellite access networks.
+TS 22.261 also specifies that the 5GS shall support the delivery of multicast broadcast services (MBS) to UEs via satellite access networks.
 While TS 22.261 mentions the usage of a 5G satellite access network for multicast broadcast services, it does not clearly specify if non-3GPP satellite access can be used for multicast broadcast services in 5GS even though it supports the usage of non-3GPP satellite access in general.

-Usage of non-3GPP satellite access for multicast broadcast services in 5GS appears quite promising as there might be many different types of non-3GPP satellite access, both legacy and new such as, OneWeb, Telesat, SpaceX’ Starlink, and Amazon’s Kuiper, etc. which could be used for this purpose.
-Therefore, it is proposed that the usage of non-3GPP satellite access for delivery of multicast broadcast services in 5GS be allowed.
+Interworking of non-3GPP satellite access with 5GS for multicast broadcast services appears quite promising as there might be many different types of non-3GPP satellite access, both legacy and new such as, OneWeb, Telesat, SpaceX’ Starlink, and Amazon’s Kuiper, etc. which could be used for this purpose.
+Therefore, it is proposed that the interworking of non-3GPP satellite access with 5GS for delivery of multicast broadcast services to terminal equipment be allowed.